Keeping your volunteers motivated

 Also, please don’t see the training of volunteers as merely sending your coaches on Level 1 and Level 2 courses.
 Take time to really consider and discuss what training is available and required for all your volunteers – regardless of how many years they have been doing the role!

 You can organise skills and training events in a variety of ways:

 - Delivered by an external organisation (Volunteer Centres, Local Authority, Sports Coach UK)

 - Delivered by the external organisations mentioned above and, in addition, national governing bodies, a local college, a private training provider etc.

 If you are a big club, you may have enough people to bring external organisations in to deliver training at your own site.
 Alternatively, if you are a smaller club, you could get together with some other local clubs to make bringing someone in more affordable, or send your volunteers to an external workshop or event in the local area.

-If you would like to discuss training of volunteers in more detail please get in touch with your county volunteer co-ordinator or local volunteer centre (links below) and they will be able to give specific advice on what courses you can access locally.
+If you would like to discuss training of volunteers in more detail please get in touch with your County Cricket Board or local volunteer centre (links below) and they will be able to give specific advice on what courses you can access locally.